-We still see a hung Parliament – that’s what people voted for, after all – but there is better representation for smaller parties, far less divisive regional/national results, and, crucially, millions fewer wasted votes or tactically-cast ballots.
+We still see no party with more than half the seats – that’s what people voted for, after all – but there is better representation for smaller parties, far less divisive regional/national results, and, crucially, millions fewer wasted votes or tactically-cast ballots.

 But the current system means a diverse and shifting public are having to work around a broken two-party system.
 The result is volatile voting, and random results in many parts of our country.

 We need to move towards a means of electing our MPs where all voices are heard and where people don’t feel forced to hold their nose at the ballot box.

 2017 was the third strike for First Past the Post.
 It’s out.